FOXO4-DRI

 Uncommon

-- Injection site reaction — Theoretical concern for any injectable peptide; not specifically reported in published literature
+- Injection site reaction: A theoretical concern for any injectable peptide.
+Not specifically characterized in the published literature, which is entirely preclinical.

 Rare